shervinea/cheatsheet-translation/fr/cs-230-convolutional-neural-networks.md

 **67. where pc is the probability of detecting an object, bx,by,bh,bw are the properties of the detected bouding box, c1,...,cp is a one-hot representation of which of the p classes were detected, and k is the number of anchor boxes.**

-&#10230; où pc est la probabilité de détecter un objet, bx,by,bh,bw sont les propriétés de la zone délimitante détectée, c1,...,cp est une répresentation binaire (en anglais <i>one-hot representation</i>) de l'une des p classes détectée, et k est le nombre de zones d'accroche.
+&#10230; où pc est la probabilité de détecter un objet, bx,by,bh,bw sont les propriétés de la zone délimitante détectée, c1,...,cp est une représentation binaire (en anglais <i>one-hot representation</i>) de l'une des p classes détectée, et k est le nombre de zones d'accroche.

 <br>